ditrit/badaas/docs/contributing/developing.md

 ### Unit tests

 We use the standard test suite in combination with [github.com/stretchr/testify](https://github.com/stretchr/testify) to do our unit testing.
-Mocks are generated using [mockery](https://github.com/vektra/mockery) a mock generator using the command `make test_generate_mocks`.
+Mocks are generated using [mockery](https://github.com/vektra/mockery) using the command `make test_generate_mocks`.

-To run them, please run:
+To run them, use:

 ```sh
 make -k test_unit